Mossman

 Mossman has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-AreaSearch has identified four projects that could impact the area, with key ones being the Mossman River Alternate Water Intake Project, the Mossman River Intake (Alternate Water Intake Project), the Principal Cycle Network - Mossman to Newell Beach, and the Principal Cycle Network: Cooya Beach to Mossman (stage 3) & Cooya Beach Road (stage 2).
-The following list details those most likely to be relevant.
+AreaSearch has identified four projects that could impact the area significantly.
+These are Mossman River Alternate Water Intake Project, Mossman River Intake (Alternate Water Intake Project), Principal Cycle Network - Mossman to Newell Beach, and Principal Cycle Network: Cooya Beach to Mossman (stage 3) & Cooya Beach Road (stage 2).
+The following details the projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.